 Temperature thresholds for insect emergence?

-I tried to find the source of the suggestion that gardeners wait until it is 50oF or higher, before cleaning up garden debris.
-The closest suggestion that I could find is a study of bat foraging in Wisconsin (Meyer et al. 2016).
-This study found that bat foraging strongly coincided with insect spring emergence, which sharply increased at 50oF.
+I tried to find the source of the suggestion that gardeners wait until it is 50oF or higher before cleaning up garden debris.
+The closest suggestion that I could find is a study of bat foraging in Wisconsin.
+This study found that bat foraging strongly coincided with insect emergence in spring, which sharply increased at 50oF.

 However, it should be noted that 78% of the insects captured in this study were flies, and almost all of the flies captured were aquatic.
 These, obviously, would not be disrupted by spring garden maintenance, unless you are cleaning and disrupting a garden pond or stream.